Gilgamesh64/gcs/docs/ANI.md

 **Notes:**
 - Only **one parameter** is allowed.
-- Autocomplete will suggest examples animations, they may not exist.
+- Autocomplete will suggest example animations, they may not exist.
 - Using an unknown animation name will not trigger red squiggles, but may cause runtime errors if the resource does not exist.

 **Example:**